 My first matcha was horrible.

-The Best Green Tea for Weight Loss and Glowing Skin: Not “acquired taste”, horrible.
-Actually horrible.
 I made it with boiling water, used way too much powder, didn’t whisk it, and ended up with bitter green soup that smelled faintly like a fish tank.
 I dumped it, bought a chai latte instead, and didn’t try again for three weeks.

 The Best Green Tea for Weight Loss and Glowing Skin

 That was October 2022.
 I’m telling you this because every article I read at the time made green tea sound simple and obviously effective.
 None of them mentioned that most people mess it up initially and quit.
 And none of them were honest about which brands actually move the needle versus which ones taste like lawn clippings and do approximately nothing.
+See also: Green Tea Is Best.

 I’m going to be the article I wish had existed back then.